 Coping with changes to shielding and guidance for the clinically extremely vulnerable

-Across the UK, shielding is now paused and there are differing coronavirus (COVID-19) restrictions are in place across the UK.
+Across the UK, shielding is now paused and coronavirus (COVID-19) restrictions have eased .
 We hope the information below will help as you and your family adjust to this changing situation.

 In March 2020, across the UK people with cystic fibrosis (CF) were advised to ‘shield’ due to the COVID-19 pandemic, and their household members were advised to follow ‘stringent social distancing’.
 This has been tough for many affected, and every household has faced their own individual challenges.
-Shielding is now paused, but there are now differing tiers of restrictions, and some country-wide lockdowns, in place across the UK.
+Shielding is now paused, and restrictions have eased across the UK.
 As this situation continues to evolve, we have tried to provide answers to some of your frequently asked questions.

-- Shielding is hard – will I have to do it again?
+- Shielding is hard – will I have to do it again in the future?

 - What if I want to continue to follow shielding guidance?